 Move Your Body

-It may be hard to exercise right after you lose your baby, but it is a great way to relieve stress and grief.
+It may be hard to exercise right after you lose your baby, but it is a good way to relieve stress.
 Exercise can help you sleep and control your appetite better.

-First, check with your doctor to see if you can exercise.
-Then try the following together:
+First, check with your doctor to see when you can exercise again.
+Then try these with your partner:

 - Walk